oscar-bender-stone/honors-thesis/source/1_introduction.typ

 this researcher at a conference and discovered that _neither_ knew about the other!
 They provided their own contributions, but I initially assumed that _everyone_ contributing to cryptography work on common projects.
-As another example, at my time in the Budapest Semesters in Mathematics, I explored a key tool in program verification to find proofs for a combinatorial problem.
+As another example, at my time in the Budapest Semesters in Mathematics, I adopted a key tool in program verification to find proofs for a combinatorial problem.
-According to my advisor, that approach had _never_ been considered before.
+According to my advisor, that approach had _never_ been considered before in his group.
 The boundaries between these communities isn't so clear, and it seems to take years to begin to _remotely_ find them.

 // TODO: cite main claims about journals/research communities/etc as needed
 // TODO: make second sentence stronger.
 WHY is it important that they're all online/more widely available?